UNIVERSITY OF WASHINGTON LIBRARIES

 - Demonstrated commitment to diversity and understanding of the contributions a diverse workforce brings to the workplace.

-Position will be at rank of Sr. Assistant Librarian or Associate Librarian, depending on qualifications and background.
+Position will be at rank of Assistant or Senior Assistant Librarian depending on qualifications and background.

 Librarians are academic personnel and participate in the University of Washington Retirement Plan on a matching basis.
 Vacation is accrued at the rate of 26 working days per year; sick leave at the rate of 12 working days per year.
 No state or local income tax.

-To apply for this position, please submit the following information as a single PDF to email@example.com:
+To apply for this position, please submit the following information to email@example.com:

-- Please use “Librarian Application: Head, Information Technology Services & Digital Strategies Operations” in the subject heading.
+- Please use “Librarian Application: Data Visualization Librarian” in the subject heading.

 - Please submit all components in a single, multi-page PDF document.
 All submissions will be maintained in a secure, password protected online file space during the course of the search.
 Campus constituents may have access to some material, including CVs.